Shgsjsgeh/msPaint-leaked/README.md

-# msPaint leaked in main.lua
+# msPaint leaked in main.lua and in msPaint.lua